 Ucross Foundation Residency Program (Clearmont, WY)

+The Ucross Foundation Residency Program offers the gift of time and space to competitively selected individuals working in all artistic disciplines.
+The Foundation strives to provide a respectful, comfortable and productive environment, freeing artists from the pressures and distractions of daily life.
 The Ucross Foundation provides living accommodations, individual work space, and uninterrupted time to approximately 85 individuals each year.
-Residencies vary in length from two weeks to eight weeks.
+Residencies vary in length from two weeks to six weeks.
 At any one time, there are up to nine individuals in residence, a mix of visual artists, writers and composers.
-In most cases, studios are separate from living quarters.

 UrbanGlass (Brooklyn, NY)

 UrbanGlass Studio Residencies provide 4 artists working in glass with the opportunity to create a new body of work in our studio.
 Residents must be able to work independently in glass and will receive $4,000 in credit to utilize UrbanGlass’ 17,000-square-foot studio and education program.
 In addition, each artist will give a public talk at UrbanGlass about their work.
 Please note this fellowship does not include materials, assistants, or room and board/travel.

 Each month, VSC welcomes over 50 artists and writers from across the country around the world to our historic campus in northern Vermont.
 We accept general applications year-round, and offer three fellowship deadlines per year: February 15th, June 15th, and October 1st.
 Our fellowship offerings change at each deadline.
 Admission is competitive and based on review of portfolio or manuscript.Most residents stay with us for 1 month, so our sessions adhere to a 4-week calendar; however, residencies can be scheduled in 2-week increments ranging from 2 to 12 weeks.